victor-lillo/react-confirm-toast/README.md

 Creates a toast notification which allows you to confirm or reject the execution of a function.

-Check the [documentation web](https://react-confirm-toast-docs.vercel.app/) for a live demo.

 ## Features 🎯

 - 💬 **Modal or not:** use it as you prefer.